Color charge: Quark and gluon fields

+While "colorless" in the sense that they consist of matched color-anticolor pairs, which places them in the centre of a weight diagram alongside the truly colorless singlet state, they still participate in strong interactions - in particular, those in which quarks interact without changing color.

+Mathematically speaking, the color charge of a particle is the value of a certain quadratic Casimir operator in the representation of the particle.

 In the simple language introduced previously, the three indices "1", "2" and "3" in the quark triplet above are usually identified with the three colors.
 The colorful language misses the following point.
-A gauge transformation in color SU(3) can be written as $\psi \to U \psi$, where $U$ is a 3 × 3 matrix which belongs to the group SU(3).
+A gauge transformation in color SU(3) can be written as $\psi \to U \psi$, where $U$ is a 3 × 3 matrix that belongs to the group SU(3).
 Thus, after gauge transformation, the new colors are linear combinations of the old colors.
 In short, the simplified language introduced before is not gauge invariant.